 Batting average

-Batting average is one of the factors by which the effectiveness of the actions of cricketers is determined.
-To calculate the batting average, you need to divide the total number of runs by the number of times a player is eliminated from the game.
-This indicator is usually rounded to a decimal value.
-It has been used in cricket since the 18th century.
+The batting average is one of the key metrics used to evaluate a cricketer’s performance.
+To calculate it, you divide the total number of runs a player has scored by the number of times they’ve been dismissed.
+The result is typically rounded to one decimal place.
+This statistic has been used in cricket since the 18th century.

-Why is the batting average considered an important indicator for any cricketer?
-This factor does not depend on the actions of teammates, like many others.
-However, there are also skeptics of this system for determining the strongest players.
 The batting average is not so difficult to calculate, even for a beginner in cricket.
-If all innings have been completed, then this indicator is considered the average number of runs they score per inning.
+If all innings have been completed, it reflects the average number of runs scored per innings.
 If an innings has not been completed, then this number is the estimate of the unknown average number of runs that cricketers score for each inning.
-The batting average may be affected by the number of not outs.
+Not-outs can skew the average, often making it appear higher.
 If the batsman was not removed from the game in any of the innings, then he does not receive statistics on the results of the match since dividing the total by zero will give zero.

 It is important that individual calculations are applied in each cricket format and according to different criteria: